lubabaloW/Data-Governance-Accelerator/README.md

 --Semi-structured: Data that contains additional information to enable the native format to be searched and analyzed.

-The differences between Data and Information
+The differences between Data and Information:

 Data - Raw
      - Items such as characters, words, pictures, and numbers that have no meaning in